 Loren Schoenberg, who’s the senior scholar of the National Jazz Museum in Harlem, is on the faculty at Juilliard and has also taught at Manhattan School of Music and the New School.
 Schoenberg has lectured at the Metropolitan Museum of Art, the White House, the New York Philharmonic, Stanford University, and the Aspen Institute.
-He has conducted the Jazz at Lincoln Center Orchestra (J.L.C.O.) as well as the Smithsonian Jazz Masterworks Orchestra, the American Jazz Orchestra, and the West Deutscher Rundfunk Jazz Orchestra in Kohn, Germany.
-He has played and recorded with Benny Carter, Benny Goodman, Jimmy Heath, Eddie Durham, Marian McPartland, Clark Terry, John Lewis, Christian McBride, Buck Clayton, and the J.L.C.O.
-He served as musical director for Bobby Short from 1997-2005.
-Schoenberg also received two Grammy awards for best album notes in 1994 and 2004.
-He oversaw the Benny Goodman Archives at Yale, where he produced a 10-CD release of previously unissued Goodman recordings.
-He has taught for several J.L.C.O. education programs, including Band Director Academy and Jazz 101 adult education classes, and annually serves as a screening judge for Essentially Ellington tape entries.
-Schoenberg has been published widely (including in The New York Times), and his book, The NPR Guide to Jazz, was released in 2003.
+He has conducted the Jazz at Lincoln Center Orchestra as well as the Smithsonian Jazz Masterworks Orchestra, the American Jazz Orchestra, and the WDR Jazz Orchestra in Koln, Germany.
+Schoenberg, a tenor saxophonist/pianist, has played and recorded with Benny Carter, Benny Goodman, Jimmy Heath, Eddie Durham, Marian McPartland, Clark Terry, John Lewis, Christian McBride, and Buck Clayton, and he was musical director for Bobby Short from 1997 to 2005.
+He also received two Grammy awards for best album notes, in 1994 and 2004.
+From 1986 to 1995, he oversaw the Benny Goodman Archives at Yale University.
+He has taught for several Jazz at Lincoln Center education programs and served as a screening judge for its Essentially Ellington program for 20 years.
+Schoenberg has been published widely (including in the New York Times), and his book, The NPR Guide to Jazz, was released in 2003.
 He was hired in 2001 to lead the effort to establish the National Jazz Museum in Harlem and served for more than a decade as its executive director, creating many of its signal programs and enlisting Christian McBride, Jonathan Batiste, Ken Burns, and Wynton Marsalis to help further the museum’s mission.